Requirements for Incoming Graduate Students

 All GRADUATE students must provide proof of immunizations and health history information prior to September 5, or a hold will prevent registration of classes for the spring semester.

-Mental Health Services for Graduate Students
+Counseling and Psychological Services for Graduate Students

-MHS understands that being a graduate/professional student presents a unique set of challenges.
+CCPS understands that being a graduate/professional student presents a unique set of challenges.
 Often during graduate school, students report reduced access to social supports, increased concerns about finances, difficulties balancing child care, stress in marriages or committed relationships, tension in relationships with advisers, and isolation with research work.
 In addition, international students may find living in a new culture stressful.

-MHS is here to support your transition to WashU as well as your development and growth.
+CCPS is here to support your transition to WashU as well as your development and growth.
 Our services are confidential.
 Please explore this website to learn about the many services available to WashU graduate and professional students.
 If you would like to schedule an initial consultation or speak to a counselor, please set up a telephone assessment through the online Student Portal.